cse-labs/kubernetes-in-codespaces/README.md

 - The requests metric will go from green to yellow to red as load increases
   - It may skip yellow
 - As the test completes
-  - The metric will go back to green (1.0)
+  - The metric will go back to green (10 req/sec)
   - The request graph will return to normal

 ![Load Test](./images/test-with-errors-and-load-test.png)

 ## View Fluent Bit Logs

+> Fluent Bit is set to forward logs to stdout for debugging
+>
+> Fluent Bit can be configured to forward to different services including Azure Log Analytics

 - Start `k9s` from the Codespace terminal
 - Press `0` to show all `namespaces`